rozensoftware/flea/README.md

 * version : returns current server version
 * bash : a host bash command.
 The value property has to have a command line to execute in a host
-* pic : takes a screenshots of the host and send it to FTP server
+* pic : takes a screenshots of the host and sends it to FTP server
 * sendlog : reads current key logger file and sends its content to receiver
 * proclist : displays currently running processes in the system
 * kill : kills a process.
 Value parameter must include PID